 How to get hired by McKinsey

-We asked Brian Rolfes, global recruiting partner for McKinsey & Company, what McKinsey looks for in potential consultant hires.
+We asked Sydney Streets, senior manager of North America recruitment for McKinsey, what the firm looks for in potential consultant hires.